abokarev/unc-ehs-lab-entrance-sign/README.md

 ## Overview

-The EHS Sign Form application is intended as a web-based tool for generating laboratory hazard information signs.
+The UNC EHS Lab Entrance Sign Form application is intended as a web-based tool for generating laboratory hazard information signs.
 Users can fill out a form to input contact information, laboratory hazards, and other parameters, and the app will automatically generate a sign as a PDF from pre-formatted HTML/CSS templates.
 The application can be integrated with EHS systems for accurate and efficient rollout of required signage.

 ## Features